GenesisFan64/NikonaMD/README.md

 ## NOTES

 * All the user code goes to `/game`, DO NOT MODIFY `/system` as it will get updated with the latest changes and fixes
-* To keep compatibilty to all systems CODE and DATA are separated, game code is stored separately as "modes" (ex.
-Title, Level...) and the DATA are stored as "banks" (applies to CD, 32X and CD32X) and called manually depending of the system.
+* To keep compatibilty to all systems CODE and DATA are separated: game code is stored as "screen modes" (ex.
+Title, Level...) and the DATA is stored as "banks" and loaded manually depending of the system, this is for SCD, 32X and CD32X.

 ## CURRENT ISSUES

 * This is NOT finished at all and no documentation.
 * (SCD) Stamps support is unstable/unfinished
 * (32X) 2D-mode might break on hardware if placing too many Super-Sprites

+## PLANNED

+* Support for the Sega Mapper "SSF2" (Genesis and 32X only)
+* Convert the entire Z80 driver to 68K for Pico